Combinatorial Plugin#

 Warning

 The interfaces here are experimental.
 They are highly likely to change in future versions.
-E.g., we are currently planning to extend them to include ready_in
+E.g., we are currently planning to extend them to include ready_in, ready_out signals.

 Those could be used by a downstream component to control data flow.